08. 02. 2021

 In 2017, I accidentally found a job in a young, Czech IT company for mobile app development.
 It had a friendly approach, almost no hierarchy, and, surprisingly, right from its start in 2014 a remote-first team (all of its 10 members have been working from home).

 I said “accidentally” because back then I was still using an old “dumb” phone by choice, ignoring any “smart” apps and gadgets.
-When asked during the job interview what software I would use to remember something very important I answered:

 It was just an administrative job so the need for mobile app literacy wasn’t probably a must-have but I still rather won’t ask my interviewer-colleague what he thought about me back then.